clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ 0
 ```

-This immediately provides several observations: just like atoms, agents are references.
+One can immediately make several observations: just like atoms, agents are references.
 To get
 the current value of an agent, we need to *dereference* it using `clojure.core/deref` or
 the `@agent` reader macro.